 The wood element in Feng Shui is associated with spring, the rabbit and tiger zodiacs, and virtues like kindness and vitality.
 When we think of wood, we think of plants, flora, forests, and jungles.
 Spring renews the planet and brings with it green leaves, young animals out in the fields, and more sunlight.

 - Spring is often associated with romance and courtship.

-- This is a time of year for fruits, flowers, and spices.
+- This is the time of year for fruits, flowers, and spices.